dheerajmarwaha/centraltraderepository/README.md

 Purpose
 ==========
+To design the central trade repository and demonstrate the logging framework.

 The repository consists of
 * Source code for logging framework as well as
 * Solution Logical Architecture  - Central Trade Repository.docx file